Bobby Ferrell

 There was something special about it, like it was my way of making a personal statement to those who have known me for a long time.

 My name is Robert, but everyone calls me Bobby or Robbie.
-My last name is Ferrell, spelled f-e-r-r-e-l-l.
 I’m from Aurora, Colorado, just outside of Denver.

 I started high school at Grandview, but I had some discipline and attendance issues, so I ended up going to an alternative school called CC Prep.
 It was over by Jordan and Arapahoe, but it doesn’t exist anymore.
 After that, things took a different direction for me.